atmoos/cv/README.md

 10\.2018 - 4\.2019 @ *ERNI AG*

+*Architecture:* Service based translation layer exposing an XML Protocol (over TCP/IP) and wrapping calls to a COM API.

-Development of a microservice for a client, which was done in collaboration with ERNI’s shoring centre in Bratislava.
-The solutions primary goal is to serve as a stateless translation layer between a COM API and an XML based protocol.
+I acted as co-designer and product owner for a project, done in collaboration with a shoring team in in Bratislava.
+The solution's primary goal is to serve as a stateless translation layer for a COM API that is exposed as an XML based protocol.
-Support client PO with architectural decisions and re-design of the XML based protocol.
-PO for dev-team at shoring centre.

 ### SW-Engineer - Thun, Switzerland

 3\.2018 - 3\.2019 @ *ERNI AG*

-Support of client in their transition from manual testing to automated testing.
-Refactoring of their framework to increase reliability and performance.
-Drive architectural changes.
+*Architecture:* Layered test architecture.

+Support the team transitioning form auto-generated, but brittle and slow end-to-end tests, to more stable BDD tests that reflected requirements.

+I improved robustness of a partially built internal framework by eliminating crashes and false positives, as well as improving performance form 5h runtime down to 2h.

-- Python embedded in Squish & Gherkin.
+- Squish & Gherkin
+  - targeting our framework built with python 3
-- Jenkins CI
+- Jenkins CI & SVN

 ### SW-Engineer - Stäfa, Switzerland

 1\.2016 - 2\.2018 @ *Sensirion AG*

-Return
+*Architecture:* Event based architecture using the mediator topology,later evolving into microservices.

+The core task was to build a control and monitoring software (desktop app) for a multi slot robotic sensor calibration system.
+Two unsuccessful attempts had been made previously.
+By decoupling components and simplifying designs and interfaces, my approach lead to success.

+Tactics for success:

+- Strict application of [SOLID](https://en.wikipedia.org/wiki/SOLID) principles
+- Temporal and logical decoupling of processors
+- Simplification of design, leading to:
+  - New internally widely adopted command pattern implementation
+  - Separately testable components

 ### Mechanical Engineer - Zürich, Switzerland